Yung Wing: Republican activism

 While in Hong Kong, he applied to the US Consul to return to the US.
 In a 1902 letter from the US Secretary of State John Sherman, Yung was informed that his US citizenship, which he had held for 50 years, had been revoked under the Chinese Exclusion Act and he would not be allowed to return to the United States.
 Through the help of friends, he was able to sneak into the United States in time to see his youngest son, Bartlett, graduate from Yale.

 In 1908, Yung joined "General" Homer Lea, the former American military advisor to Kang Youwei, in a bold and audacious military venture in China called the "Red Dragon Plan" that called for organizing a revolutionary conspiracy to conquer Liangguang.
 Through Yung, Lea planned to solicit a united front of various southern Chinese factions and secret societies to organize an army that he would command for the revolution.
 If successful, Yung was slated to head a coalition government of revolutionary forces while Lea and his fellow conspirators hoped to receive wide-ranging economic concessions from the new government.
 The Red Dragon conspiracy subsequently collapsed.

-After the Wuchang Uprising in the late fall of 1911, Sun Yat-sen wrote to Yung Wing inviting him to join the newly established government.
+After the Wuchang Uprising in 1911, Sun Yat-sen wrote to Yung, inviting him to join the newly established government.
 He declined the invitation, citing his advanced years and poor health.
 He requested his two sons to go in his place.